Developing Skills for Industry, Nonprofit & Government, Science Communications, or Academia

 Much graduate education focuses on conducting research, with little emphasis placed on teaching and pedagogy.
 Since you’re often expected to demonstrate good teaching skills and have a teaching portfolio for job applications and obtaining tenure, we offer a course in the fundamentals of teaching.
 It covers teaching scientific content, as well as designing and implementing courses in college- and postgraduate-level education.

 Topics include cognitive hierarchies; adult learning; course, lesson, and syllabus design; teaching portfolio creation; lecture hall strategies; active learning strategies; and formative and summative assessment.
 You implement many of the theories taught and develop a course syllabus, a one-class lesson plan, and a 15-minute teachable unit.
-Afterward, you are encouraged to apply for available teaching positions at NYU School of Medicine.
-See the course syllabus.
+Afterward, you are encouraged to apply for available teaching positions at NYU Grossman School of Medicine.

 Scientists Training as Academic Researchers Course